 Minoan Villa at Makris Gialos

-A villa of the Late Minoan I B period was brought to light at the location of Plakakia, west of the settlement of Makrίs Gialos.
-It is considered a very significant building, with regard to the study of Minoan architecture, because it is essentially a miniature of a Minoan palace.
+A villa of the Late Minoan IB period was brought to light at the location of Plakakia, west of the settlement of Makrίs Gialos.
+It is considered a very significant building, concerning the study of Minoan architecture, because it is essentially a miniature of a Minoan palace.

 Roman Villa at Makris Gialos

-A systematic excavation began in 1976 at the location of Katovigli, under the direction of Nikos P. Papadakis; it was carried on until 1980 and it revealed the ruins of a Roman villa.
+This Roman Villa at Makris Gialos came to light after systematic excavations that began in 1976 at the location of Katovigli, under the direction of Nikos P. Papadakis.
+The excavations were carried out until 1980.
 The building had a bath complex with an outdoor pool, and its layout was quite complex; various corridors and courtyards formed a central area around which the various rooms and utility spaces evolved.
 The floors and the walls of the main rooms were faced with marble slabs.